addiscent/vagrant-ruby-rails/README.md

 ##### _Bento/Ubuntu-16.04-i386_

-The _Vagrantfile_ specifies that the _VirtualBox_ image to be loaded during provisioning is _bento/ubuntu-16.04-i386_, which is a 32-bit CPU image.
-It is not strictly required, you may use a 64-bit Ubuntu Linux image, or possibly some other compatible (e.g., Debian-based), distibution of Linux, if necessary.
-If that is the case, revise the _Vagrantfile_, to specify some other image, e.g., find and change:
+The _Vagrantfile_ specifies that the _operating system_ image to be loaded during provisioning is _bento/ubuntu-16.04-i386_, which is a 32-bit CPU image.
+An i386 image is not strictly required; as an alternative, you may use a 64-bit _Ubuntu Linux_ image, or possibly some other compatible (e.g., Debian-based), distibution of Linux, if necessary.
+If that is the case, revise the _Vagrantfile_ to specify some other image; e.g., to install 64 bit _Ubuntu_ instead of 32 bit, find and change:

         config.vm.box = "bento/ubuntu-16.04-i386"